bubenshchykov/ngrok/README.md

 ![alt ngrok.com](https://ngrok.com/static/img/overview.png)

-Simple node wrapper for ngrok client.
 Ngrok exposes your localhost to the web. https://ngrok.com/

 ```shell
 $ npm install ngrok
 ```
-It will download the newest ngrok binary based on your platform and put it into the bin folder.
+It will download the ngrok binary for your platform and put it into the bin folder.

-You can install ngrok globally and use ngrok directly from bash
+Also you can install ngrok globally and use ngrok directly from bash
 ```shell
 $ npm install ngrok -g
 $ ngrok 8080